Why is this important?

 We have discovered that our employer Interserve has failed to pay us enhancements for unsocial hours for over ten years.
 We are thousands of pounds out of pocket compared to our colleagues who do the same jobs within the NHS.
 We are ONE NHS- why should we be paid less than colleagues doing exactly the same jobs?

 Our employer Mitie has repeatedly claimed that it has never received funding to pay us unsocial hours payments.
 But North Cumbria Integrated Care NHS Trust (NCIC) claim that they handed over a “substantial sum” to Health Management Carlisle- the investment firm which owns the hospital- many years ago.

 Worryingly, Health Management Carlisle has denied ever receiving any payments from the Trust relating to unsocial hours payments.
 We don't know who has the money, but we do know that we have been short changed for over ten years.

 This would be a bitter pill to swallow at any time but we are even more upset to learn of our underpayment as we are giving everything to keep people safe during this pandemic.
 Where is our money Interserve?

-UNISON North West Regional Organiser David Atkinson said: “Interserve members have worked on the front-line throughout the pandemic keeping the Cumberland Infirmary running.
+UNISON North West Regional Organiser David Atkinson said: “Mitie members have worked on the front-line throughout the pandemic keeping the Cumberland Infirmary running.